dsamist/web-profile/README.md

 ### Prerequisites

 - VS Code or any other editor.
 (Few that I recommend are Vim, Sublime Text, Notepad++ )
-- Live Server extension for VS Code
+- Github actions extension for VS Code
-- Git lens for VS Code
 - Docker desktop to test the changes and modifications being made

-End with an example of getting some data out of the system or using it for a little demo

 ## Deployment

-Deployment is done on AKS
+Live deployment is done on Kubernetes on Digital Ocean cloud

 ## Authors